Back to projects

 The research gave us problems.

 Three tensions kept surfacing across every market, every interview, every test.
-Instead of resolving them as trade-offs, they were turned into design principles.
+Instead of resolving them as trade-offs, we turned them into design principles.

 Premium Presence